The Economics of AI Training Data: A Research Agenda: Abstract

 \section{Abstract}

 Despite data's central role in AI production, it remains the least understood input.
-As AI labs exhaust public data and turn to proprietary sources with deals reaching hundreds of millions of dollars, research across computer science, economics, law, and policy has fragmented.
+As AI labs exhaust public data and turn to proprietary sources through deals reaching hundreds of millions of dollars, research across disciplines has remained fragmented, resulting in no unified lens for studying the data supply chain \cite{Hopkins_2025}.
 We establish data economics as a coherent field through three contributions.
 First, we characterize data's distinctive properties (nonrivalry, context-dependence, and emergent rivalry through contamination) and trace historical precedents for market formation in commodities like oil and grain.
 Second, we present systematic documentation of AI training data deals from 2020 to 2025, revealing persistent market fragmentation, five distinct pricing mechanisms (from per-unit licensing to commissioning), and that most deals exclude original creators from compensation.
 Third, we propose a formal hierarchy of exchangeable data units (token, record, dataset, corpus, stream) and argue for data’s explicit representation in production functions.
 Building on these foundations, we outline four open research problems foundational to data economics: measuring context-dependent value, balancing governance with privacy, estimating data's contribution to production, and designing mechanisms for heterogeneous, compositional goods.